EternalYoshi/ThreeWorkTool/README.md

 This is built targeting .NET Framework 4.7 if that concerns anyone.

-Thanks to TGE and smb123w64gb for assistance and giving me the resources that massively help made this a thing.
+Thanks to TGE, Gneiss, and smb123w64gb for assistance and giving me the resources that massively help made this a thing.

 By Eternal Yoshi